 This takeout pastime is a big contributor to obesity in America.
 If your dog is already overweight then they aren’t going to be able to shed pounds if you give them Chinese food.

-Your dog may not get sick from eating Chinese.
-Feeding this, however, is a bad habit.
+Your dog may not get sick from eating Chinese, but it’s still a bad habit.
 Come up with healthier and more rewarding choices.
 You love your dog, so withhold foods that may harm them.

 Consider the Consequences